pmndrs/react-postprocessing/example/readme.md

-This projects will alias into `../src/index`
+This projects will alias react-postprocessing as `../src/index`

 ```bash
 cd ..